gexahedron/graph-book/notes/o6c4c.md

 o6c4c landscape:
 - or0
+- or2
+- or_type_count=1
 - onlyrich
 - rich_type_count around 12
 - has 2cdcs
-- has nz-mod5, but no nz5
+- has nz-mod5 flow, but no nz-mod5 flow or no nz-mod-both flow
-- or2
+  - with fix in parity!
 - strong Petersen colouring
+  - o244-flow triple count: 9, 10 (with fix in parity!)
 - s1s0diff <= 0 (28.05) or -1 (30.05)
 - no chords
+  - no t4 chords, with fix in parity!
+- o244-flow triple count >= 5

 more subtle:
 - odd or count is different from even or count